Main Fields Of Application

 Angiodroid Advantages

-Why the use Angiodroid The CO2 Injector is recommended in particular procedures
+Why the use of Angiodroid The CO2 Injector is recommended in particular procedures

-The use of CO2 as a Contrast Agent has been demonstrated to provide considerable advantages in many types of intervention and in different fields, i.e. Vasculas Surgery, Interventional Radiology and Interventional Angiology.
+The use of CO2 as a Contrast Agent has been demonstrated to provide considerable advantages in many types of intervention and in different fields, i.e. Vascular Surgery, Interventional Radiology and Interventional Angiology.

 AVF creation and maintenance